Welcome to PROJECT SEARCH Coeur d'Alene

 - Have basic communication skills

-- Take direction from supervisor
+- Take directions from the supervisor

 - Pass drug screening and felony check and have up-to-date immunizations